 Blaine Barrilleaux is an Injury Lawyer That Takes His Client’s Property Damage Claims Seriously

-It may seem strange, but many injury law firms and car accident lawyers refuse to take on property damage claims, especially in cases where they are not accompanied by instances of serious physical injury.
+It may seem strange, but many car accident lawyer groups refuse to take on property damage claims, especially in cases where they are not accompanied by instances of serious physical injury.
 This is because claims that involve personal injury are more likely to invite large settlements that are financially feasible for larger law firms.
 While this may seem understandable, it doesn’t help those who have legitimate property damage claims without personal injury claims.

 If you were recently injured in a car accident and need assistance claiming fair compensation, work with a lawyer who will take on your full case.
 The Law Offices of Blaine Barrilleaux isn’t like those other firms: we take a personalized approach to the law.
 Regardless of how small your personal injury claim, we will accept your property damage claim as well.